GoVanguard/pyShodan/README.md

 -api              | --api          | Shodan API key (required)

 Output is printed to stdout as well as CSV files in the script directory.

-## License
-This script is licensed under the GNU Affero General Public License v3.0.